atmulyana/react-input-validator/docs/index.md

 This rule is to check whether the file has the valid extension name or not.
 **Parameters:** <a name="fileext_parameters"></a>
 - `extension` is the valid extension of file name.
 This parameter may be a `string` or an array of `string`.
-If it's a single value then the the file extension name must be equal to the specified parameter.
-If this parameter is an array then the the file extension name must be one of the listed name.
+If it's a single value then the file extension name must be equal to the specified parameter.
+If this parameter is an array then the file extension name must be one of the listed names.
 For example, if we define the parameter as follow:
   <span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</span>`fileExt['doc', 'docx', 'pdf']`
   then `mydoc.doc` or `mydoc.pdf` is valid but `mydoc.jpg` is invalid.